 You could not find a more spectacular corner to enjoy breakfast.
 Totties Farm Kitchen is along Rheenendal, on the way to town.
 From the outside, it looks like an ancient petrol stop.
 But inside – think tea in the secret garden!

-The portions here are massive, and the food is that heart-warming, homey type that makes us all happy.
+The portions here are massive, and the food is that heart-warming, homey type that makes us all happy and healthy.

 10 am: Photo stop at the Red Bridge

 Once the only way to get from the Phantom Pass into Knysna, the Red Bridge is a pedestrian-only bridge.
 It’s just a short drive from the N2 on the Phantom Pass.